The topic for the day is white-collar crime statistics for 2023.

 The FBI says, “These crimes are characterized by deceit, concealment, or violation of trust.”

 The motivation for such criminal activity is to either prevent losing or to gain money, services, property, or to otherwise secure a business or personal advantage.

-We can tell you that there is no shortage of white-collar crime statistics to discuss.
+We can tell you that there is no shortage of statistics to discuss.

 - On average, white-collar criminals are middle-aged men.